 Best Early Season Camping in Lost Creek

 Most people don’t know that you can’t really camp in the mountains until mid to late June.
 It takes a while for the snow to melt in the Rockies, but every year, you get the itch to go camping early in the season.
 Only an hour from Denver, Lost Creek Wilderness offers a variety of free dispersed camping perfect for low-elevation camping adventures.
 Check out Stoney Pass Road near Segment Three of the Colorado Trail.
 There are also other options around the Wellington Lake area too.
-Use Google Terrain to find some hidden gems.
+Use Google Terrain to find some hidden free campsites in Colorado’s Lost Creek Wilderness.

 Lost Creek Wilderness used to be a quiet spot to set up camp, but this area has been increasing in popularity.
 However, beggars can’t be choosers when the high-altitude spots are still socked in with snow.
 Head to Lost Creek early or late season for the pine-tastic camping weekend.
 Most camping within Lost Creek doesn’t require a high clearance vehicle, but be sure to Google around your specific camp area to make sure.